 Although the victory was sensational, it did nothing to alleviate the growing hardships throughout the Confederacy.
 Many people lacked the bare essentials due to the Federal blockade and Confederate economic policy, mass inflation had made the cost of living nearly unbearable, and Federal military pressure on all fronts continued relentlessly.
 Meanwhile, immigrants were flooding into the northern states, and with the arming of slaves, the Federal armies outnumbered the Confederates four-to-one.

-The opposing armies in northern Virginia returned to their respective camps at Falmouth and Fredericksburg, as if Chancellorsville never happened.
-The Federal threat to Richmond remained, and Lee had lost many valuable men, including Thomas J. “Stonewall” Jackson.
-The manpower shortage was so severe that he had to deny a request from veterans of the Stonewall Brigade to escort Jackson’s body to Richmond.
+The Federal threat to the Confederate capital of Richmond remained, and Lee had lost many valuable men, including Thomas J. “Stonewall” Jackson.
+The manpower shortage was so severe that he had to deny a request from veterans of the Stonewall Brigade to escort Jackson’s body to Richmond for funeral services.

-To Lee, the administration had to decide whether to hold the Mississippi River or hold Virginia.
-Holding Virginia meant sending all available resources to Lee.
+Lee boarded a train on the Richmond, Fredericksburg & Potomac Railroad on the 14th.
+The main purpose of the conference was ostensibly to address the Vicksburg emergency, but it quickly transformed into a discussion about Lee’s army relieving the pressure on Vicksburg by taking the offensive in Virginia.
+Holding Virginia would mean sending all available resources to Lee.
 But Lee could not hope to operate in northern Virginia much longer, as the region had been ravaged by the armies and lacked sufficient forage to feed his troops and animals.
-Lee went to Richmond on the 14th to discuss the situation with Davis and his advisors.
+This led to the idea of launching a second invasion of the North.

 - Relieve northern Virginia of the wartime ravages